FangjianLi/FangjianLi.github.io/_projects/1_project.md

 \end{aligned}
 $$

->>Intuitively, the above reuqirements can be achieved by suitable design of the autonomous driving systems, the arrangement ofthe mixed traffic sequence.
-More details on derivations and proof can be found in [1]
+>>Intuitively, the above conditions can be achieved by a suitable design of the autonomous driving system and the arrangement of the mixed traffic sequence.
+More details on derivations and proof can be found in our paper [<span style="color:purple">1</span>]

-* It has been rigorous proved that the mixed taffic string stability can be guaranteedby adjusting the time headway of autonomous cars or inserting anadditional autonomous cars (Theorem 2 in [1])
+* It has been rigorous proved that the mixed traffic string stability can be guaranteed by adjusting the time headway of autonomous cars or inserting additional autonomous cars (Theorem <span style="color:purple">2</span> in [<span style="color:purple">1</span>])

 ### Application

-* Given a mixed traffic platoon Theorem 1 can be used to check if it is string stable
+* Given a mixed traffic platoon Theorem <span style="color:purple">1</span> can be used to check if it is string stable
 * String stable controller design guidance can be provided

->**[1] Li, Fangjian, and Yue Wang.
+>**[<span style="color:purple">1</span>] Li, Fangjian, and Yue Wang.
 "Cooperative adaptive cruise control for string stable mixed traffic: Benchmark and human-centered design."
 IEEE Transactions on Intelligent Transportation Systems 18.12 (2017): 3473-3485.**